capitalone/rubicon-ml/notebooks/README.md

 ### Running the notebooks

-To ensure these examples work with your version of `rubicon`, clone this repo at the tag corresponding to the verison of `rubicon` you'll be using by replacing `X.X.X` in the command below with that version.
+To ensure these examples work with your version of `rubicon`, clone this repository at the tag corresponding to the verison of `rubicon` you'll be using by replacing `X.X.X` in the command below with that version.